Oppo A57 price in Pakistan & specifications

-The Oppo A57 is now available for purchase.
-It is powered by an Octa-Core MediaTek Helio G35 CPU, which enables multitasking.
+The Oppo A57 is now available to buy.
+It has an Octa-Core MediaTek Helio Dimensity 810 processor that is suitable for general use and multitasking.

-The 6.56-inch IPS LCD capacitive touchscreen on the Oppo A57 has a refresh rate of 90 Hz and a resolution of 720 x 1612 pixels HD+.
+The Oppo A57 features a 6.56-inch IPS LCD capacitive touchscreen with a refresh rate of 90 Hz and a 720 x 1612-pixel HD+ resolution.

-The smartphone comes with 3 GB of RAM and 64 GB of internal storage, which can be expanded later with a microSD card.
+The device comes with 3 GB of RAM and 64 GB of internal storage, which can be expanded with a microSD card.

-The Oppo A 57 boasts a dual camera arrangement on the back: a 13-megapixel primary camera with an LED flash, HDR, and panorama, and an 8-megapixel selfie camera.
+On the back, there is a dual camera setup; the primary camera is 13 megapixels with an LED flash, HDR, and panoramic, while the selfie camera is 8 megapixels.

 The Oppo A57 price in Pakistan is Rs.
 35,999/-